 Chocolate: I prefer to use melted chocolate in my brownie mixes and then fold in solid chocolate at the end before baking.
 Use whichever type of chocolate you prefer.

-Flour: sub the all-purpose flour with a 1-to-1 gluten-free baking flour if required.
+Flour: Sub the all-purpose flour with a 1-to-1 gluten-free baking flour if required.

-Cocoa: I always use Dutch processed cocoa powder although any type will work well in this recipe.
+Cocoa: I always use Dutch-processed cocoa powder, although any type will work well in this recipe.

-How to Make Copycat Two-Bite Brownies
+How to Make Two Bite Brownies

 In a mixing bowl, combine the melted butter and white sugar.
-Add the egg and vanilla bean paste then whisk vigorously until the mixture is smooth.
+Add the egg and vanilla bean paste, then whisk vigorously until the mixture is smooth.

 Add in the melted chocolate and stir to incorporate.